python-jsonschema/jsonschema/docs/errors.rst

 Here we see that the :validator:`enum` and :validator:`type` validators failed for index ``0``.
-In fact :attr:`~ErrorTree.errors` is a dict, whose values are the :class:`ValidationError`\s, so we can get at those directly if we want them.
+In fact :attr:`~ErrorTree.errors` is a dict, whose values are the `ValidationError`\s, so we can get at those directly if we want them.

 .. doctest::